 Young carers: who are they and why do they need support?

 A young carer is someone 18 years old or under who helps look after a relative with a disability, illness, mental health condition, or drug or alcohol problem.
+This could be a parent or a sibling.

 Some children begin giving care from a very young age, and others become carers overnight.